eclipse/kapua/docs/developer-guide/en/sso.md

 # Single sign-on (SSO)

 This section describes the single sign-on integration of Eclipse Kapua.
 Our single sign-on solution is based on the [OpenID Connect](https://openid.net/connect/) identity layer, on top of the [OAuth 2.0](https://oauth.net/2/) authorization framework.
+Please note that the OpenID Connect provider is unique for the same Kapua instance, thus it is common to all the accounts in the instance.

 In this document we first describe how to enable SSO on Kapua.
-In a second step, we present two examples based on the Keycloak Authentication Server, using Docker and OpenShift.
+In a second step we present two examples based on the Keycloak Authentication Server, using Docker and OpenShift.

-**WARNING**: The current SSO implementation is intended as a _Proof-of-Concept_ and should not be used in a production environment.

 ## Enabling single sign-on